FalcoSuessgott/vault-kubernetes-kms/docs/quickstart.md

-# Minikube Quickstart
+# Getting Started
+!!! tip
-This Guide will walk you through the required steps of installing and configuring the `vault-kms-plugin`:
+    This Guide will walk you through the required steps of installing and configuring the `vault-kms-plugin` for Kubernetes.

+!!! warning
+    This guide uses the new version of the Kubernetes KMS Plugin API, which was introduced in Kubernetes v1.29.0 ([https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/#kms-v2](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/#kms-v2)).

 ## Requirements
-You will need `minikube`, `kubectl` and `vault` to be installed on your system.
+In order to run this guide, you will need to have `minikube`, `kubectl` and `vault` installed on your system.
-Also it is recommend you are using either MacOS or Linux as the operating system.
+Also it is recommended that you are using either MacOS or Linux as the operating system.

+## Overview
+This guide will:

+1. Start `minikube` locally, bridge it to your localhost in order to access application running locally
+2. Show that secrets are per default unencrypted in etcd
+3. Start and Configure Vaults Transit Engine (used for encrypted Kubernetes Secrets) and the Kubernetes Auth method (so the plugins Service Account can authenticate to Vault), as well as a KMS policy.
+4. Run the KMS Plugin
+5. Configure the `kube-apiserver` for encrypting kubernetes secrets
+6. Show Secrets are now encrypted stored in etcd
+7. Encrypt all previously existing Secrets
+8. Show decryption works after `kube-apiserver` performs a reboot

-## Minikube Setup
+## 1. Minikube Setup
-Start minikube, bridge it to localhost, to access application running locally and enforce `v1.29.0` for KMSv2 Plugin usage:
+Start `minikube`, bridge it to localhost, to access application running locally and enforce `v1.29.0` for KMSv2 Plugin usage:

 ```bash
 $> minikube start --driver=docker \